EDCC 2025: International SafeAutonomy Workshop

 With the SafeAutonomy Workshop, we want to bring together different groups to create synergies and establish a shared understanding of the "challenges and solutions related to continuous safety assurance of autonomous systems (AS).
 We welcome you to join the workshop and help in shaping a reference framework for assuring autonomy.

-The SafeAutonomy Workshop is co-located with the 19th European Dependable Computing Conference (EDCC) in Leuven, Belgium from 8th - 11th April 2024.
+The SafeAutonomy Workshop is co-located with the 19th European Dependable Computing Conference (EDCC) in Lisbon, Portugal from 8th - 11th April 2025.«

-Dr. Richard Hawkins from the University of York / Assuring Autonomy International Programme
+Dr. Richard Hawkins, University of York / Center for Assuring Autonomy

 The Safe Autonomy workshop explores concepts, techniques and technology related to the continuous safety assurance of autonomous systems (AS).
-The first three workshops in the series ran under the name DREAMS (Dynamic Risk managEment for Autonomous Systems) and focused on dynamic risk management of AS.
-This remains an important aspect of safety assurance for AS, but for this workshop we also welcome a broad range of contributions in any related area.
+Autonomous systems include a wide range of systems such as autonomous road vehicles, autonomous off-road machinery for agriculture or mining, autonomous robot dogs, autonomous drones, autonomous ships and many more.
+Technology that drives these AS and their capabilities is making significant progress, but safety assurance is lagging and limits innovation of technological advances.
+Previous workshops focused on the risk management capabilities of AS.
+This remains an important aspect of this workshop, but we also welcome a broad range of contributions in any related area that push market introduction and innovations by dealing with the safety challenge.
 AS have enormous potential to transform society.
 The key trait of AS is their ability to pursue and achieve their goals independently and without human guidance or intervention.
 In contexts where safety needs to be guaranteed, it is difficult currently to exploit autonomous systems to their full potential due to the difficulty in providing assurance they will be safe throughout operation.
 The assurance challenge increases when AS take advantage of Machine Learning to cope with the complexity of their mission and the operating context, and when assuring AS in the context of systems of systems where emergent behaviours and dynamic composition must be considered.

 The Safe Autonomy workshop will explore a range of topics related to continuous safety assurance of AS including but not limited to: